Joohansson/offline-audio-messenger/README.md

 Offline mode may not work in every browser and OS.
 Tested with Firefox and Chrome in Ubuntu.

+## How to use

+1. Run the site on two PCs (or mobiles).
+Speaker and mic need to be configured (or headset).
+You can even run two tabs on same machine for testing.
+2. Type a message or drop a file (text file preferred but any file should work in theory, though limited to 5KB for practical reasons.)
+3. If the message is split in several parts you will need to hit the send button until the whole payload is completed.
+The receiving end will append the message and you can encrypt it when finished (using the same encryption key).
+4. The result can be copied or downloaded.

+Not the fastest method in the world with a transfer speed of 7.14 bytes/second.
+An 8GB HD movie would take 35 years!

 ## Developer instructions

 ### Prepare for build (Ubuntu example)`